Canon 1D Mark II vs 7D

-The Canon EOS-1D Mark II and the Canon EOS 7D are two digital cameras that were officially introduced, respectively, in January 2004 and September 2009.
+The Canon EOS-1D Mark II and the Canon EOS 7D are two digital cameras that were announced, respectively, in January 2004 and September 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and an APS-C (7D) sensor.
-The 1D Mark II has a resolution of 8.2 megapixel, whereas the 7D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D Mark II has a resolution of 8.2 megapixels, whereas the 7D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D Mark II vs Canon 7D
+Body comparison: Canon 1D Mark II vs 7D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is considerably smaller (33 percent) than the Canon 1D Mark II.
 Moreover, the 7D is substantially lighter (44 percent) than the 1D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.